eo-tools/eozilla-app/schema-form.md

 ## Goal

-The schema-form generator turns OpenAPI/JSON schema-derived input field metadata into a controlled React form that uses Mantine components.
-It is inspired by the Python implementation in `gavicore/src/gavicore/ui`, but it is not a 1:1 port.
+The schema-form generator turns OpenAPI/JSON-schema-derived process input metadata into a controlled React form built from Mantine components.

-The React version keeps the best reusable ideas from the Python design:
+The design keeps a few core ideas from the older Python `schema2ui` work:

-- normalized field metadata
+- normalized `Field` metadata extracted from schemas
 - a scored field factory registry
 - a render context that can recursively render child fields
-- a universal JSON fallback for unsupported schemas
+- a JSON fallback for unsupported or partially supported shapes

-It deliberately does not port the Python `ViewModel` tree.
-React state is modeled with controlled `value` / `onChange` props.
+The React version does not mirror the Python view-model tree.
+State is modeled as controlled `value` / `onChange` props plus small local draft state where needed for editing text before it becomes valid JSON or array input.

 ## User-Facing Integration

 The process inputs panel supports two editor modes:

-- `Form`: generated Mantine input controls
+- `Form`: generated controls from `SchemaForm`
 - `JSON`: the existing raw JSON input table

-The mode is app-global, not process-local:
+This mode is app-global, not process-local:

 - state type: `ProcessInputEditorMode`
 - app state property: `processInputEditorMode`